Wecome To RVs and OHVs

-Stop the Itch.
-You can stop the itch of mosquito and other insect bites using a variety of common things you probably already have on board your RV or in your camping kit.
+Stop the Itch. ou can stop the itch of mosquito and other insect bites using a variety of common things you probably already have on board your RV or in your camping kit.
 The one that surprised me the most was toothpaste.
 It needs to be paste, not gel.
 Just dab some on a bite and, presto!
 Instant relief from sting and itch.
 Another dental based solution: Oragel or a similar toothache medication will kill the sting AND numb the bite.
 Another odd one is automobile starting fluid.
 Just a quick spray on the affected area quickly takes out the itch and burn in an instant.
 The active ingredient in many "bite sticks" and anti-itch medications is ammonia.
 Instead of paying several dollars for a pen-sized stick dispenser, pick up a whole bottle of ammonia at your local dollar store to refill your bite stick or use directly.
 It can also be used for a number of household cleaning tasks.
 Another way to kill the itch and burn of bee stings is with a plain old aspirin tablet.
 Wet the sting and rub the aspirin on it.
 Baking soda is also a familiar folk remedy that actually works on many insect bites.
 In a survival situation, plain old mud will help stop the stinging and itching.
 No mud?
 Spit in the dirt to make some.
-Other bodily fluids might be used, but are less appealing.
+Other bodily fluids might be used in a pinch, but are less appealing.

 Some more weird sting/bite remedies.
 A paste made from meat tenderizer and water will quickly take the "ouch" out of bee stings.
 As mentioned above, a little bit of ordinary mud will usually ease the itch and swelling of mosquito and other insect bites.
 It is said the relief is instant.

 Don't be a sap.
-Or at least don't stay sappy once you get that way.
+Or at least don't stay sappy if you get that way.
 Getting sap on your hands is a common problem when camping and handling firewood.
 Rub it with some mayonnaise and the sap will come right off.
 It might also work to get sap off tent fabric and window screens.
 Then all you have to do is find a way to get rid of the mayonnaise (but its not nearly as sticky).

 I'm am told that peanut butter will get chewing gum out of your hair.
 Of course, if you spit it out your gum before you go to bed you probably won't get it in your hair in the first place.